Joliet Diocese Sexual Abuse Attorney

 Therapy, medication, and time can help survivors process their abuse and come to terms with all they have experienced.
 Unfortunately, though, the stigma surrounding sexual abuse victims makes it difficult to advocate for oneself.
 This is true of any victim of sexual abuse, but especially for those who fell prey to the Catholic Church clergy.
 It’s incredibly hard to accuse beloved church leaders of such horrific crimes, and many victims opt to bear the weight of their abuse in private.
 This reticence to speak up has allowed countless predators to continue their abhorrent behavior unchecked.

 Sexual abuse survivors may develop depression, can suffer from anxiety and develop eating disorders.
 Others experience a loss of faith.
 While prosecution of criminal behavior can bring some closure for victims, no amount of legal action can undo the damage done.
 Tragically, a majority of sexual abusers will never be brought to justice.

-Powerful Advocacy for Survivors of Sexual Abuse in the Joliet Diocese
+Powerful Advocacy for Survivors of Sex Abuse in the Joliet Church

-If you’ve suffered sexual abuse from priests employed in the Diocese of Joliet, our firm may be able to help.
+If you’ve suffered sexual abuse from priests and Church officials employed in the Diocese of Joliet, our law firm may be able to help.
 We’re committed to fighting for the rights of survivors and holding abusive priests responsible for their actions.
-Our firm recognizes the powerlessness that so many survivors feel in the wake of such abuse, which is why we offer discreet, no-pressure consultations for those hoping to explore their legal options.
-Schedule your appointment now with a Joliet Diocese sex abuse lawyer at Rosenfeld Injury Lawyers LLC.
+Our law firm recognizes the powerlessness that so many survivors feel in the wake of such abuse, which is why we offer discreet, no-pressure consultations for those hoping to explore their legal options.
+Schedule your appointment now with a clergy sexual abuse attorney at Rosenfeld Injury Lawyers LLC.